amrdesai/dom-array-methods/README.md

 ## This project uses high order array methods for DOM manipulation

 ### Specifications
-- Use (Random Data API)[https://random-data-api.com] to get mobile devices
+- Use (Random Data API - https://random-data-api.com) to get mobile devices
 - Use forEach() to loop and output mobile devices
 - Use map() to double the quantity
 - Use filter() to filter only millionaires